News Stories · Competitiveness

 “Future readiness is not just a source of resilience during crises, but also a capability that allows companies to capture new growth when normality returns,” said Professor Howard Yu, Director of the Center.

 “To invest in the future, you need to have strong cash flow and healthy profit margins, but also a diverse board of directors who can embrace change.
-R&D intensity is important, so are the actual results of a company’s innovation in the form of new products or services.
+R&D intensity is important, and so are the actual results of a company’s innovation in the form of new products or services.
 All of these factors contribute to investors’ expectations, which are rewarded by the extent of the share price performance.”

 Unique to the research method in this twice-yearly ranking is a balanced scorecard based on hard data, and the use of an AI-powered big text analytics tool that offers insights into companies’ behaviors, by analyzing reports and articles from 70 news sources over a decade.